10 Signs of an Emotionally Immature Woman (And How to Deal With Her)

 • Celebrate your skills and accomplishments, no matter how modest, to keep your focus on your strengths.

-• Self-care is vital, so do things that remind you of your awesomeness, increase your confidence, and make you feel great.
+• Do things that remind you of your awesomeness, increase your confidence, and make you feel great.

 • Be in the presence of positive people and supportive friends who will celebrate and preserve your individuality.